-Participation in valuable social activities also improves the individual's health (28).
 The findings also showed that employed women enjoy a higher life satisfaction than housewives (17-19).
 Life satisfaction is one of the indicators and predictors of mental health.
 Research literature shows that a person who is satisfied with oneself can also satisfy his needs and desires.
 According to the humanism approach, such as the cognitive approach, the individual's ability to grow personally, the freedom to choose the goals of life and the positive attributes such as being sensitive to others is emphasized instead of emphasizing reinforcement and punishment as the main source of motivation.
-Employed women have higher levels of life satisfaction because of the diversity in the place (entering an environment other than home), diversity in activity (having a job outside home), financial independence and psychological self-esteem (29).
+Employed women have higher levels of life satisfaction because of the diversity in the place (entering an environment other than home), diversity in activity (having a job outside independence home). financial psychological self-esteem (29).
+The results of Khosravi and Khaghanifard's research that positive emotional have shown experiences such as the feeling of doing a worthwhile work and the sense of economic independence from that emanates employment confirm part of the a coordination of roles theory.
+This theory believes that although multiple roles can create conflicts, women's ability to organize the overall system of roles is more rewarding than risky and provides them with resources of satisfaction, sense productivity, and self-esteem that can reduce the effect of the conflict of roles (30).

-The results of Khosravi and Khaghanifard's research have shown that positive emotional experiences such as the feeling of doing a worthwhile work and the sense of economic independence that emanates from employment confirm a part of the coordination of roles theory.
-This theory believes that although multiple roles can create conflicts, women's ability to organize the overall system of roles is more rewarding than risky and provides them with resources of satisfaction, provides them with resources of satisfaction, sense of productivity, and self-esteem that can reduce the effect of the conflict of roles (30).
 According to the results of this study, providing the ground for women's social participation and employment opportunities in line with the status of women and facilitating the interaction between working life and family life of working women is effective in increasing the mental health and life satisfaction of working women.
 The current research has some limitations, including the administration of questionnaire as a self-report tool which might give way to human error.
-Moreover, this study is a descriptive-correlational study which makes it impossible to induce the casual relationship between the variables.
-This limitation may also decrease the generalization of the results.
+Moreover, this study is a descriptive-correlational study which makes impossible to induce the casual relationship between the variables.
+This limitation mav also decrease generalization of the results.
 Performing further research with different questionnaires, studying other variables (other than life satisfaction and mental health) and conducting comparative studies in different occupations would be helpful.